Ford S-MAX (2015-2023) Review

 The first-generation Ford S-MAX built a reputation on showing MPVs didn't have to be dull to look at and even duller to drive, with sharp handling and some surprisingly punchy engines.

 All-wheel-drive was available on some of the ST-Line and Vignale petrol and diesel models if you’re after superior all-weather qualities.
 Ask yourself if you really need it, as all-wheel-drive models cost more to run and are difficult to find on the used market.
-As a new car, it's front-wheel drive only now.

 The S-MAX launched in 2015 with the option of a 1.5-litre EcoBoost petrol engine, a 2.0-litre EcoBoost unit, and a choice of 2.0-litre Duratorq TDCI engines.
 A slightly bonkers 2.0-litre EcoBoost with all-wheel-drive and a six-speed automatic transmission arrived soon after.
 It offered 240PS, to give the S-MAX hot hatchback qualities but also fairly startling thirst.

 In 2018, Ford overhauled the engine range, with the 2.0-litre EcoBlue diesel engine replacing the old Duratorq unit.
-It also saw the arrival of the eight-speed automatic transmission, which is a big step up from the old six-speed auto.
+It also saw the arrival of the eight-speed automatic transmission, which was a big step up from the old six-speed auto.
 It’s for this reason that we’d recommend a S-MAX registered after September 2018.

 The Ford S-MAX was awarded a five-star safety rating when it was crash tested by Euro NCAP in 2015.
 The individual ratings were 87 percent for adult occupant protection, 87 percent for child occupant protection, 79 percent for pedestrian safety, and 71 percent for safety assist systems.